 But back to the Peanut Butter Delight.....Although you've probably already guessed, I'd have to say that the Peanut Butter Delight definitely won out over the tight Pink Panther costume for the mortification prize that Halloween.

-So, here’s to the new age of party treat consultation; what a great time to be a kid!
-But being a grown up is even better when you get to be in charge of bringing treats like this Caramel Apple Betty Dessert Shooter to the Halloween party!
+So, cheers to the new age of party treat consultation; what a great time to be a kid!
+But being a grown up is even better when you get to be in charge of bringing treats like this Caramel Apple Betty Dessert Shooters recipe to the Halloween party!
 It's always a huge hit.

 Happy Halloween treat making!